On a Problem of Steinhaus: Strongly piercing sequences via stick-breaking games

-\begin{theorem} For every irrational $0<r<\frac{1}{2}$, the nonchalant strategy with parameter $r$ satisfies \end{theorem} \begin{proof} We need to find the limit of the ratio $M_k/M$ as $k\rightarrow\infty$.
+are the ones that are important for computing the upper limit, while the immediately following rounds determine the lower limit (e.g. after round $15$ there are $16$ segments of length $\frac{1}{16}$). \end{example}

+In order to obtain lower values of $\gamma$ we will also consider strategies with a changing parameter.
+Starting with the segment of length 1 we will apply the nonchalant strategy with parameter $r_1$, but after some number of rounds (to be determined more precisely below, but rather large) we will change the parameter and begin to break the currently longest segment nonchalantly in the ratio $(1-r_2):r_2$ for some time, etc. That will be called the \emph{lazy} strategy corresponding to the sequence $(r_n)$.

+\begin{theorem} For every $0<r\leq\frac{1}{2}$ there exists an increasing sequence $r_n \rightarrow r$ and a corresponding lazy strategy, such that \end{theorem} \begin{proof} First we show the upper and lower limits of the ratio $\frac{M_k}{M}$ as $k\rightarrow\infty$ for a particular class of nonchalant strategies with $r<\frac{1}{2}$.
 For that purpose we are going to define a corresponding continuous process of cell splitting in time.
-In the original setting, every segment (cell) is characterized with its length $d$, and, as the number of round $k$ increases, the cells with the highest $d$ split.
-Instead of that, we will consider the number $\tau=-\ln (d/M_k)$ as the cell's characteristic, representing the moment when the cell will split (or, equivalently, its remaining lifetime).
-Note that the cell with the highest length $d=M_k$ has the split moment equal to $0$, which is consistent with the fact that it is the cell that splits exactly at the round $k$.
+In the original setting, every cell (segment) is characterized by its length $d$, and, as the number of round $k$ increases, the segments with the highest $d$ split.
+Instead of that, we will consider the number $-\ln d$ as the moment in time when the cell of length $d$ splits.
+Equivalently, considering the state of the game before round $k$, i.e. at the moment when the longest segment has length $M_k$ and is just about to split, we see that the quantity $\tau=-\ln \left(\frac{d}{M_k}\right)$ is the remaining lifetime of any cell of length $d$.
+Note that all cells with the same highest length $d=M_k$ have, consistently with the above, the remaining lifetimes $\tau=0$, and we treat them as splitting one by one in consecutive rounds, although those rounds are played at the same moment of time.

-The process thus begins with one cell that divides at time $t=0$ and each cell (of length $d$, say) splits after the prescribed time into two parts, one of which has length $dr$ and the other $d(1-r)$, living for the time equal to $a=-\ln r$ and $b=-\ln(1-r)$, respectively.
+The process thus begins with one cell that divides at time $t=0$ and each cell, corresponding to a segment of length $d$, splits after the prescribed time into two parts, one of which can be called long-lived, as it corresponds to the subsegment of length $dr$, and will live for the time equal to $t_1=-\ln r$, and the other one short-lived, analogously destined to survive the time $t_2=-\ln(1-r)$, where $t_2<t_1$, as $r<\frac{1}{2}$.

-In order to find the average length of the interval, we need to find $E(e^{-\tau})$, the average value of $e^{-\tau}$ under the condition that the oldest cells (having $\tau=0$, which means the longest in the original process) are splitting.
-Note that by the definition of $\tau$ we have $E(e^{-\tau})=M/M_k$.
+The average length of the interval is currently the arithmetic mean of the expressions $e^{-\tau}$ over all existing cells under the condition that the oldest ones (meaning the longest intervals in the original process) have $\tau=0$ and are in the process of splitting.
+Denoting the mean by $E$ we have thus $E(e^{-\tau})=E\left(\frac{d}{M_k}\right)=\frac{M}{M_k}$.